-Our Early Childhood program embodies all of the essential principles of high-quality early education for young children.
+Our Early Elementary program embodies all of the essential principles of high-quality early education for young children.
 The doorway to a child's initial social and academic learning pathway, these early years are often a child's first formal school experience and as such we are building a foundation for future scholarship.
 In keeping with the philosophy and values inherent in educating young learners, our program provides all of the crucial components they require to become engaged and passionate about learning.
 These include:

 Supportive Learning Environment